Sheko100/alx-system_engineering-devops/0x02-shell_redirections/READEME.md

 The "3-twofiles" script file ==> displays the content of /etc/passwd and /etc/hosts
 The "4-lastlines" script file ==> displays the last 10 lines of "/etc/passwd"
 The "5-firstlines" script file ==> displays the first 10 lines of "/etc/passwd"
+The "6-third_line" script file ==> displays the third line of the file iacta